-The Computer Science department offers a great variety of opportunities for you to engage with this fabulous subject.
-In Year 7, 8 & 9 we engage with an external program called iDEA (Inspiring Digital Enterprise Award).
+The Computer Science department offers lots of great opportunities for you to really engage with this fabulous subject.
+In Year 7 & 8 we engage with an external program called iDEA (Inspiring Digital Enterprise Award).
 This is an online program that students can complete in addition to their lessons to develop digital and enterprise skills.
-It is an initiative from the Duke of York and is the digital equivalent of the Duke of Edinburgh programme.
-Why not complete the iDEA programme to complete your bronze award, see if you can complete all the badges, develop your digital literacy and enterprise skills and compete against other students in the trust.
+It is the digital equivalent of the Duke of Edinburgh programme.
+Across Years 9 to 12, we also have a group of students who compete in the international FIRST Tech challenge to build an autonomous robot.

+Why not attend the enrichment for the iDEA programme to complete your bronze award, see if you can complete all the badges, develop your digital literacy and enterprise skills and compete against other students in the trust.
+Do you enjoy doing these?
+Do they provide mental stimulation and a challenge to you?
+If so, ask your teacher about how to get involved further.